-- › a favourable rating in the [Worldwide Governance Indicators](#) project; - › the application of national financial reporting standards that follow international financial reporting standards, e.g., those countries identified by the European Commission as having generally accepted accounting principles that are equivalent to [International Financial Reporting Standards](#); - › a commitment to international export control regimes (Missile Technology Control Regime, the Australia Group, the Nuclear Suppliers Group, Wassenaar Arrangement and the Zangger Committee); - › a favourable assessment by the [Financial Stability Board](#) concerning adherence to regulatory and supervisory standards on international cooperation and information exchange;

-- › familiarity of a supervised person with a country, territory or area, including knowledge of its local legislation, regulations and rules, as well as the structure and extent of regulatory oversight, for example as a result of a supervised person's own or group operations within that country, territory or area.
+- › a favourable rating in the Worldwide Governance Indicators project - › the application of national financial reporting standards that follow international financial reporting standards, e.g. those countries identified by the European Commission as having generally accepted accounting principles that are equivalent to International Financial Reporting Standards - › a commitment to international export control regimes (Missile Technology Control Regime, the Australia Group, the Nuclear Suppliers Group, Wassenaar Arrangement and the Zangger Committee) - › a favourable assessment by the Financial Stability Board - › concerning adherence to regulatory and supervisory standards on international cooperation and information exchange - › familiarity of a supervised person with a country or territory, including knowledge of its local legislation, regulations and rules, as well as the structure and extent of regulatory oversight, for example as a result of a supervised person's own or group operations within that country or territory.

-70. Product or service risk - Features that may be attractive to money launderers or those financing terrorism or proliferation of weapons of mass destruction:
+60. Product or Service risk - Features that may be attractive to money launderers or those financing terrorism:

-- › ability to make payments to, or receive funds from, external parties; - › ability to pay in or withdraw cash; - › ability to migrate from one product or service to another; - › use of numbered accounts (without reference to the name of the customer); - › ability to use "hold mail" facilities and "care of" addresses which are not temporary arrangements; - › ability to place funds in client, pooled, nominee or other accounts, where funds are mingled with those of other persons; - › ability to place sealed parcels or sealed envelopes in safe custody boxes.
+- › ability to make payments to, or receive funds from, external parties - › ability to pay in or withdraw cash - › ability to migrate from one product or service to another - › use of numbered accounts (without reference to the name of the customer) - › ability to use "hold mail" facilities and "care of" addresses which are not temporary arrangements - › ability to place funds in client, pooled, nominee or other accounts, where funds are mingled with those of other persons - › ability to place sealed parcels or sealed envelopes in safe custody boxes.

-71. Product or service risk - Features that may indicate a higher risk of money laundering, the financing of terrorism, or the financing of proliferation:
+61. Product or Service risk - Features that may indicate a higher risk of money laundering or financing of terrorism:

-- › work which is outside the supervised person's normal range of expertise - the money launderer might be targeting the supervised person to avoid answering too many potentially revealing questions.
+- › work which is outside the supervised person's normal range of expertise - the money launderer might be targeting the supervised person to avoid answering too many questions

-72. Instructions that are unusual in themselves or that are unusual for the supervised person, or the customer may give rise to concern, particularly where no rational or logical explanation can be given.
-Additional service area vulnerabilities and risk factors specific to certain types of supervised business are set out in the sector-specific Sections 14.4, 15.3 and 16.2 of this Handbook.
+62. Instructions that are unusual in themselves or that are unusual for the supervised person or the customer may give rise to concern, particularly where no rational or logical explanation can be given.
+Additional service area vulnerabilities and risk factors specific to certain types of supervised business are set out in the sector-specific Sections 14.4, 15.3 and 16.2 below.